 General Meetings

 General membership meetings are held bi-monthly, generally on the third Thursday of odd months.
-Meeting locations rotate between Aspirus Wausau Hospital and Marshfield Medical Center.
-Videoconference attendance is available.
+Two in-person meetings are held each fiscal year, one at n Aspirus Wausau Hospital and one at Marshfield Medical Center.
+The other four meetings are held via videoconference only.
+Videoconference attendance is also available for the two in-person meetings.
 Meetings run from 9:00 a.m. to Noon and consist of a general membership meeting and committee meetings.
 Executive Council meetings may be held during this time as needed.
 General meetings include updates from portions of the trauma system including State Trauma Advisory Council & committee meeting summaries, DHS trauma and EMS updates, NCW HERC highlights, member information sharing and group projects.
 Educational presentations or guest presentations also may be held during this time.

 Agenda items may be requested through either the RTAC Coordinator or the Executive Council Chair.